Grub4K/CupCore-dist/readme.md

   - **If CupCore is already installed, it will uninstall it**
 - A message will inform you when patching is done

-> NOTE: When uninstalled, any progress made in CupCore will be deleted and save files that were there before CupCore was installed will be restored.
+> NOTE: When uninstalled, CupCore saves will be deleted and original saves will be restored.

 ## Bug report
 If you find a bug, please report it [here](https://github.com/Grub4K/CupCore-dist/issues)